-Anxiety occurs when we think in an apprehensive way (fearful that something bad or unpleasant will happen).
-Anxiety disorder occurs when we think in overly apprehensive ways, and doing so and its consequences interfere with a normal lifestyle.
+Anxiety occurs when we behave in an apprehensive manner (fearful that something bad or unpleasant will happen).
+Anxiety disorder occurs when our overly apprehensive behavior interferes with a normal lifestyle.

-Therefore, anxiety disorder is not caused by a chemical imbalance in the brain, a biological problem with the brain, or by genes.
-Anxiety disorder is caused by unhealthy behaviors—the ways we think and act in overly apprehensive, therefore, anxious ways.
+Therefore, anxiety disorder is not caused by a chemical imbalance in the brain, a biological problem with the brain, or by a genetic predisposition.
+Anxiety disorder is caused by unhealthy behavior - the ways we think and act in overly apprehensive, and therefore, anxious ways.

-Apprehensive: anxious, worried, uneasy, concerned, nervous, agitated, afraid, scared, frightened, fearful
+Apprehensive can be defined as: anxious, worried, uneasy, concerned, nervous, agitated, afraid, scared, frightened, fearful.

 Because anxiety disorder is caused by specific reasons, unless those reasons are identified and successfully addressed, anxiety at the disorder level will remain.

-When you treat the cause of the problem — the underlying factors that cause anxiety at the disorder level — you are treating the core of the problem.
-When you treat the core of the problem, the problem disappears.
-If you don’t treat the cause, the problem will remain.
+When you eliminate the cause of the problem — the underlying factors that cause anxiety disorder — you eliminate the problem and its symptoms.
+If you don’t eliminate the cause, the problem and its symptoms will remain.

 For more information about why not everyone overcomes anxiety disorder, see “Is it possible for an individual to never recover from an anxiety disorder?”